golang/vscode-go/docs/settings.md

 # Settings

 This extension is highly configurable, and as such, offers a number of settings.
 These can be configured by modifying your [User or Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 To navigate to your settings, open the Command Palette (Ctrl+Shift+P) and search for "settings".
 The simplest way to modify your settings is through "Preferences: Open Settings (UI)".

 **NOTE: Many of these settings don't apply if you are using [`gopls`](gopls.md).
-Learn more about `gopls`-specific settings in this [documentation](https://github.com/golang/tools/blob/master/gopls/doc/settings.md).**
+Learn more about [`gopls`-specific settings](gopls.md#ignored-settings).**

 ## Latest changes